What We Do

 We make it easy for our donors to support causes that are important to them.
 Whether it’s establishing a fund in your area of interest, or giving where the need is greatest through federally-registered charities, we’ll ensure prudent financial management results in maximum returns for legacies that are respected in perpetuity.

 We are working with over 40 local organizations to move forward on issues identified in the Vital Signs Report.
-We have been the lead applicant in bringing in over $100,000 in grants to support these collaborative actions.
-We have also supported the Police Services Board in moving forward on a Community Safety and Well-being Plan for Prince Edward County.
+We have been the lead applicant in bringing in over $500,000 in grants to support these collaborative actions.
+We have also supported the Police Services Board in moving forward on a Community Safety and Well-being Plan and a Mental Health Strategy for Prince Edward County.